The Nonsuch Expeditions

 Nonsuch Island with small catchment beach top right, Green Island lower right, Horn Rock middle and Southampton Island left.

-Phase 1 > Pilot Study: For the first phase of the project, after having collected 3.5 tons over several years, the Nonsuch Expeditions and DENR teams invited local NGO: Keep Bermuda Beautiful (KBB)* to participate in a study based on the initial collection and collaborate on a short local film, which AXIS Capital sponsored. *KBB subsequently elected not to be involved in the following phases / ocean plastics tracking portions of the project.
+Phase 1 > Pilot Study: For the first phase of the project, after having collected 3.5 tons over several years, the Nonsuch Expeditions and DENR teams invited local NGO: Keep Bermuda Beautiful (KBB)* to participate in a study based on the initial collection and collaborate on a short local film, which AXIS Capital sponsored. *KBB will not be involved in the following phases/ocean plastics tracking portions of the project.

 Phase 2 > The Message in a Bottle Ocean Plastics Tracking Project: Over 90% of the trash collected was not from Bermuda, and whilst beach cleanups are helpful, only a very small percentage of ocean plastics are washed up and can be collected.
 The majority circulate continuously, either sinking to the ocean floor, breaking down into smaller and smaller pieces that are impossible to collect, or are consumed by ocean wildlife, thus entering the food chain.
 Therefore one of the most impactful solutions is stopping plastics at their source before they enter the ocean.